LiYangWang95/liyangwang95.github.io/projects.md

 ## [VR in National Palace Musuem: Fisherman's Delight](fishing.md)

 <div
-    class = "projectBox text">
+    class = "projectBox text projectImg">
     <img
-        src = "/images/fishing/fishingCover.png"
+        src = "/images/fishing/fishingCover.png">
-        class = "projectImg">

 This creation takes place at the Jinming Pool in the Song Dynasty.
 Back then it was a huge pool in the royal garden of Kaifeng; the royal family used to enjoy the beauty and fish by the pool bank.
-In our showcase the player becomes a member of the imperial family, and fish leisurely with actually feeling of the fishes' struggle.
+In our showcase the player becomes a member of the imperial family, and fish leisurely with actually feeling of the fish's struggle.

 </div>